 Mimecast Transfer Impact Assessment

-Data privacy regulations are designed to protect Personal Data (as defined in our standard Data privacy regulations are designed to protect Personal Data (as defined in our standard Data Processing Addendum) and, accordingly, impose obligations on organizations that collect, process, and/or store Personal Data, no matter where they may be located.
-Mimecast is committed to compliance with those data privacy regulations which are applicable to the services we provide as a processor of Personal Data (as defined in applicable data protection regulations), and to assist our customers in their compliance efforts as well.
-This document aims to provide our customers who are data exporters from the European Economic Area ("EEA")/European Union ("EU") or the United Kingdom (“UK”) with the information they need when completing their own data transfer impact assessments pursuant to the Schrems II decision and the standard contractual clauses. ) and, accordingly, impose obligations on organizations that collect, process, and/or store Personal Data, no matter where they may be located.
-Mimecast is committed to compliance with those data privacy regulations which are applicable to the services we provide as a processor of Personal Data (as defined in applicable data protection regulations), and to assist our customers in their compliance efforts as well.
-This document aims to provide our customers who are data exporters from the European Economic Area ("EEA")/European Union ("EU") or the United Kingdom (“UK”) with the information they need when completing their own data transfer impact assessments pursuant to the Schrems II decision and the standard contractual clauses.
+Data privacy regulations are designed to protect Personal Data (as defined in our standard Data Processing Addendum) and, accordingly, impose obligations on organizations that collect, process, and/or store Personal Data, no matter where they may be located.
+Mimecast is committed to compliance with those data privacy regulations which are applicable to the services we provide as a processor of Personal Data (as defined in applicable data privacy regulations), and to assist our customers in their compliance efforts as well.
+This document aims to provide our customers who are data exporters from the European Economic Area ("EEA")/European Union ("EU"), the United Kingdom (“UK”) or Switzerland with the information they need when completing their own data transfer impact assessments pursuant to the Schrems II decision and the applicable standard contractual clauses.

 Section 1: Overview